Universities in Bangladesh

 Universities in Bangladesh represent about 150 academic bodies of the conventional higher education institution (HEI) in Bangladesh.
-Segmented by management and financial structure, these include 43 public universities, 103 private universities, 3 international universities, 31 specialized colleges, and 2 special universities.
+Segmented by management and financial structure, these include 55 public universities, 103 private universities, 3 international universities, 31 specialized colleges, and 2 special universities.
 There are specialized universities in both categories offering courses principally in technological studies, medical studies, business studies and Islamic studies.
 There are two private universities dedicated solely to female students.
 The number of universities is growing mostly in and around the capital city of Dhaka.

-There are about 1688 colleges organized under the umbrella of Bangladesh National University — one of the largest in the world.
+There are about 1688 colleges organized under the umbrella of Bangladesh National University – one of the largest in the world.
 The Open University offers distance learning courses.
 There is a parallel religious high-ed education system.
 And amongst private higher education institutions, the Universal College Bangladesh is the pioneer of bringing together world's best universities such as Monash College Pathway program and London School of Economics and Political Science in Bangladesh, where you can obtain foreign degree from the Dhaka city campus.

 The University Grants Commission of Bangladesh (UGC) is the regulatory body of all the public (government funded) and private universities of Bangladesh.
-The Private University Act of 1992 paved the way for vigorous sprouting of private universities.
+The Private University Act (PUA) of 1992 paved the way for vigorous sprouting of private universities.
 80% of its universities are in their infancy.
+M Alimullah Miyan founded the first private university, IUBAT in Bangladesh under the PUA in 1992.
 There is a severed shortage in higher education capacity.
 The country is yet to have any research and education network (REN) or digital library consortium (DLC).